AwaitingIrindul/Tetris/README.md

 we might except a, c, and d to be negative.

 To find good values for a, b, c and d, different methods can be used.
 Personally, I used a genetic algorithm.

-### Genetic Algorithm

-The genetic algotrithm used is define with an operator crossover, an operator mutation and a selection.

-#### Crossover